Agentic Tools (MCPs)

 Once in the command line, verify you have Node installed by entering in the following command:

-Either click on Manage available tools or on the tools link under the chatbox.
+Either click on Connect more tools or on the tools link under the chatbox.

-Create a New Tool: Click on the plus + button at the top right of the tools management page.
+Create a New Tool Click Add new MCP button at the top left of the tools management page.

 A green dot will indicate a successful connection.